All Episodes

 But first, a little bit of interesting audio of the day.

-It's his fault that we didn't have it, uh, even though it was his goal, he wanted his name and his name only attached to it.
+Even though it was his goal, he wanted his name and his name only attached to it.

 But boy, he is fond of that post-presidency.

-Because you'll recall a couple of days after that, there was Jimmy Carter, this time I think talking to Brian Williams, first quote was from 60 Minutes, but then Brian Williams on uh NBC Natalie News uh that my post-presidency is better than everybody else's, scoreboarding other former presidents because of all the glorious things that he's done.
+First quote was from 60 Minutes, but then Brian Williams on NBC Natalie News that my post-presidency is better than everybody else's.

-And listen, to the extent that he's built some houses for habitat for humanity, good for you, sir.
+And listen, to the extent that he's built some houses for Habitat for Humanity, good for you, sir.

 Love that.

-And uh I I know we all have biases.
+And I know we all have biases.

-Uh uh I I recognize good guys and bad guys.
+I recognize good guys and bad guys.

 I know there are good guys in the Arab world.